JohanO/MassTransitDemo/ReadMe.md

 ![Application parts](Overview.png)

 The system consist of four apps that communicate by sending messages via RabbitMQ.
-It is divided into to logical parts.
+It is divided into two logical parts.
 One that shows the basic use of messaging and CQRS, and one that shows how to use a statemachine with messaging.